apache/kylin/website/docs/development/roadmap.md

 ### Kylin 5.0.0

 - More flexible and enhanced data model
-  - Allow adding new dimensions and measures to exiting data model
+  - Allow adding new dimensions and measures to the existing data model
-  - Model adapts to table schema changes while retaining existing index at best effort
+  - The model adapts to table schema changes while retaining the existing index at the best effort
   - Support last-mile data transformation using Computed Column
   - Support raw query (non-aggregation query) using Table Index
   - Support changing dimension table (SCD2)